opiy-org/asterisk-ari-php/README.md

 While installing, you might run into composer errors concerning missing php extensions.
 There are several ways to install them, depending on your operating system.
-You might need to install php-dev first and then install and enable the extension via pecl.
+In some very unlikely cases you might need to install php-dev first and then install and enable the extension via pecl.
+But that is generally not required.

 ##### Asterisk
 You will have to start an Asterisk instance and configure it in order to use ARI.